← All playbooks

 Don't overthink mailbox count

 Start with one mailbox per real person.
-Add free aliases like hello@ and billing@ that forward into your inbox — you can split them into real mailboxes later if the volume justifies it.
+Add free aliases like hello@ and billing@ that forward into your inbox.
+You can split them into real mailboxes later if the volume justifies it.

 Stay sharp